The Wedell-Williams Aviation and Cypress Sawmill Museum

 Aviation in the 1920s

 Wedell-Williams Aviation Collection highlights the legacy of Louisiana aviation pioneers Jimmie Wedell and Harry P. Williams, who formed an air service together in 1928 in Patterson.
 Both men became nationally prominent during the Golden Age of Aviation.
-Although both Wedell and Williams perished in plane crashes, their legacy lives on in the memorabilia and planes on display in this collection.
+Although both Wedell and Williams perished in plane crashes, their legacy lives on in the memorabilia and planes on display in the Golden Age of Aviation Exhibit.
 State-of-the-art displays include numerous aircraft, such as the famous Miss Patterson #44 and the Gilmore #121.
 Also on display are Wedell-Williams’ 1930s air racing trophies and memorabilia.
-The David J. Felterman Theater features an exciting air racing film that visually transports you to the heart of the 1932 Cleveland National Air Races.
+The David J. Felterman Theater features an exciting air racing film with high-tech animation, sound and wind effects that transports you to the heart of the 1932 Cleveland National Air Races.